ClaudeMetz/UntitledGuiGuide/tutorial.md

 This reveals why we gave every one of our elements a proper name, even if their name won't be checked against in any events: It allows us to get a reference to any element we want by following the nested structure of our interface, from the base element `screen` over frames and flows to our `controls_flow` element at last.
 With that, we can make one last jump to the slider and textfield and set their [enabled](https://lua-api.factorio.com/latest/LuaGuiElement.html#LuaGuiElement.enabled)-state appropriately.

-Now, this approach of grapping along the element tree is kind of tedious and fragile when should you decide to move any elements around at a later on.
+Now, this approach of grappling along the element tree is kind of tedious and fragile should you decide to move any elements around at a later point.
 There is the alternative apporach of saving references to your important elements in `global` to easily retrieve them later, but we'll save that for an 'Advanced Techniques' topic.
 This stateless approach works for our purposes here.

 Load up these changes and push the button.
 It should now disable our control elements appropriately, looking like this: